EmpaEconversion/aiidalab-aurora/docs/source/development/index.rst

 ----

-Once you finish applying, committing, and pushing your changes, please create a PR to the `epfl-theos` accounts and await review.
+Once you finish applying, committing, and pushing your changes, please create a PR to the `EmpaEconversion` organization and await review.